Jump to Recipe Print Recipe

 If you have longed to try making homemade gluten free bread, I have a really simple recipe you will love!
-This gluten free bread machine bread is light and fluffy and has the perfect texture for sandwiches.
+This gluten free bread machine recipe makes bread that is light and fluffy and has the perfect texture for sandwiches.
 If you don’t have a bread machine, don’t worry because I include oven-baking instructions too!
+This homemade bread is also dairy-free, and I include a vegan option.

-Two slices of gluten free bread on a plate.
+Two slices of gluten free bread machine bread on a plate.

-This is the best gluten free bread machine bread you will try!
+This is the best gluten free bread machine recipe you will try!
 It is soft, and it sort of tastes like Wonder Bread.
-Do you remember Wonder Bread from way back before going gluten free?
+Do you remember Wonder Bread from a long time before going gluten-free?
 That bread was my favorite growing up.
-I didn’t know gluten was like poison to my body at that point in my life.
+It made great sandwiches.
+Since going gluten-free, it has been a huge challenge to find gluten-free bread that both tasted good and held up to being used for a sandwich.

 Allergen Information:

-This homemade bread machine bread recipe is gluten-free, dairy-free, nut-free, and soy-free.
+This homemade bread machine recipe is gluten-free, dairy-free, nut-free, oat-free, and soy-free.
 As mentioned below in the Reader Rave, you can make this bread egg-free using the Just Egg brand egg replacer.
-Make it gum-free using my DIY Gluten-Free Flour Blend.
+You can also make this bread machine bread gum-free using my DIY Gluten-Free Flour Blend.

 Made this recipe in my bread maker using Just egg substitute, and it came out AMAZING!!
-Thank you so much for making a gluten free bread that finally tastes delicious and holds up when using it to make sandwiches.
+Thank you so much for making gluten-free bread that finally tastes delicious and holds up when used to make sandwiches.
 We will continue to make this bread and refer it to others searching for a great gluten free tasting bread.
 You’re the best!”
-Mia K., Facebook comment

-Why I love this gluten free bread machine bread recipe:
+Why I love this gluten free bread machine recipe:

-1. I love this new bread recipe because it boils down to control.
+1. I love this new gluten free bread maker recipe because it boils down to control.
 I can control the ingredients that go into this recipe with sorghum flour, and I realize that baking gluten free bread isn’t that hard.

-2. It is gluten free, dairy-free, soy-free, and corn-free!
+2. It is gluten free, dairy-free, soy-free, oat-free, nut-free, and corn-free!
 You can also use Just Egg to make this recipe egg-free.

 4. You can make it in the oven if you do not own a bread machine!